Illumina/manta/README.md

 Manta Structural Variant Caller
 ===============================

-Manta calls structural variants and indels from short paired-end sequencing reads.
-It combines paired-end and split read evidence during SV discovery and scoring to improve performance, but does not require split reads or successful breakpoint assemblies to report a variant in cases where there is strong evidence of an imprecise variant.
+Manta calls structural variants and indels from paired-end sequencing reads.
+It combines paired and split read evidence during SV discovery and scoring to improve performance, but does not require split reads or successful breakpoint assemblies to report a variant in cases where there is strong evidence of an imprecise variant.
 It provides genotypes and quality scores for variants in single diploid samples, and will also call somatic variants when a matched tumor sample is specified.
 Manta can detect all classes of structural variants which can be identified in the absence of copy number analysis and large-scale assembly.
-See the user guide for a full description of capabilities and limitations.
+See the [user guide] [UserGuide] for a full description of capabilities and limitations.

+[UserGuide]:src/markdown/mantaUserGuide.md

 Build instructions
 ------------------

 [![Build Status](https://travis-ci.org/sequencing/manta.svg?branch=master)](https://travis-ci.org/sequencing/manta)

-For Manta users it is recommended to start from one of the binary releases on the Manta [releases] page.
-If building from source please use the release distributions of the source code, alse provided on the Manta [releases] page.
-Acquiring the source via a git clone or archive could result in missing version number entries, undesirably stringent build requirements, or an unstable development intermediate between releases.
+It is recommended to start from one of the [binary distributions on the Manta releases page] [releases] if a suitable version is available.
+If building from source start from the release distributions of the source code, alse provided on the [Manta releases page] [releases].
+Cloning/archiving the source directly from git could result in missing version number entries, undesirably stringent build requirements or an unstable development version between releases.
 Additional build notes for developers can be found below.

 Note that this README is _NOT_ part of a tagged source-code release.